ensklcrsln/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_03.md

 ---

-## 🧠 Explanation
+## 🧠 Solution

-Energy is conserved:
+We use energy conservation because no energy is lost.

-Potential → kinetic
+Potential energy becomes kinetic energy:

 mgh = (1/2)mv²